It Takes A Village Day Program

 Our “It Takes a Village” perinatal program is intended for caregivers of all identities and backgrounds struggling with perinatal mental health and embraces family systems of all kinds.
 The program is especially impactful for those in need of more comprehensive care than stand-alone therapy provides as well as those looking for the support of a healing community.

-Thrive’s “It Takes A Village” program is available to clients three to five days a week on Mondays through Fridays from 10:00 a.m. to 1:30 p.m.
-PT (lunch break included).
+Thrive’s “It Takes A Village” program is available to clients three to five days a week on Mondays through Fridays from 12:00 p.m. to 3:30 p.m.
+CT (break included).